 Rackspace Technology Taps Industry Veteran Brian Lillie as President, Private Cloud Business

-Addition to Executive Management Team comes as multicloud solutions company kicks off 2023 with new strategy and operating model to drive transformation and growth

-/EIN News/ -- SAN ANTONIO, Jan.
-16, 2023 (GLOBE NEWSWIRE) -- Rackspace Technology® (NASDAQ: RXT) — a leading end-to-end, multicloud technology solutions company, today announced the appointment of Brian Lillie as President of Private Cloud business unit, effective January 23, 2023.
-Lillie’s appointment completes the company’s realignment as it begins executing its two-business unit operating model.
+SAN ANTONIO, Jan.
+16, 2023 (GLOBE NEWSWIRE) -- Rackspace Technology® RXT — a leading end-to-end, multicloud technology solutions company, today announced the appointment of Brian Lillie as President of Private Cloud business unit, effective January 23, 2023.
+Lillie's appointment completes the company's realignment as it begins executing its two-business unit operating model.
 Late last year, Rackspace tapped D K Sinha to lead its Public Cloud business unit.

 "I am thrilled to welcome Brian to Rackspace Technology," said Amar Maletira, CEO of Rackspace Technology.
 "Brian's thirty years of vast technology experience and proven track record coupled with his strategic thinking and execution focus will be winning elements as we execute our growth strategy."